OpenHFT/Chronicle-Core/README.md

 System properties from file
 ================

+The Jvm class in its static initialiser will load system properties from a file called `system.properties` if it can find this file in the current directory.
+This is a useful feature if you want to de-clutter your command line.

 Chronicle Core class `Jvm` loads the file `system.properties` into the `System`'s properties.
 To ensure it is loaded early enough, add the following code to your `Main`